At Kidding Around, we love to travel with kids, and these are some of our absolute favorite family places to visit in the Southeastern United States.

 Outer Banks

-More than 100 miles of open shoreline await at the Outer Banks off the coast of North Carolina.
+More than 100 miles of open shoreline await at the Outer Banks in North Carolina.
 This area has been on my bucket list for a long time.
 I need to just go!

 Polar Express

-The Great Smoky Mountain Railroad’s Polar Express runs in November and December out of Bryson City, NC and has all the trappings of the popular film, from hot chocolate to Santa to inviting guests to wear their pajamas.
+The Great Smoky Mountain Railroad’s Polar Express runs in November and December out of Bryson City, NC.
+It has all the trappings of the popular film, from hot chocolate to Santa to inviting guests to wear their pajamas.
 It’s a huge hit with families.
 Stay at Sky Ridge Yurts, just a twenty-minute drive from the train station.

 Bon Ami Mine and Black Light Tour

-Not only can you visit an old mine and hunt for gems but they have select dates throughout the year to do a black light tour of phosphorous rock that glows in the dark!
+Not only can you visit an old mine and hunt for gems, but on select dates throughout the year, they offer a black light tour of phosphorous rock that glows in the dark!

 The Biltmore

-The Biltmore House is the largest privately-owned home in the country.
-It’s enormous with 250 rooms and was so far ahead of its time when it was built by George Vanderbilt in the late 1880s.
-I personally think the Biltmore Gardens are the star of the show, especially in the spring when there are more than 30,000 tulip bulbs and azaleas in every color line the garden path to the Bass Pond and waterfall.
+Built by George Vanderbilt in the late 1880s, the Biltmore House in Asheville is the largest privately-owned home in the country.
+It’s enormous with 250 rooms, but I personally think the Biltmore Gardens are the star of the show.
+This is especially true in the spring when there are more than 30,000 tulip bulbs, and azaleas in every color line the garden path to the bass pond and waterfall.
 Biking the Biltmore, walking the trails, and visiting the winery are all wonderful things to do there.

 Yep.
 The places below are some of the most incredible places to visit in Tennessee.